What Is an HOA Transfer Fee and Who Pays It?

 The Fee You Didn't Budget For

-An HOA transfer fee is a one-time charge assessed when property ownership changes hands.
-It shows up on the settlement statement, someone at the closing table says "what's this?", and a 10-minute conversation ensues that should have happened weeks earlier.
+An HOA transfer fee is a one-time charge that hits when a property changes hands.
+It shows up on the settlement statement, somebody at the closing table squints at it and says "what's this?", and then you're burning 10 minutes on a conversation that should've happened weeks ago.

-Transfer fees exist because changing ownership creates administrative work for the HOA.
-Records need updating, access credentials need reissuing, welcome packets need sending.
-The transfer fee covers these costs.
+Transfer fees exist because changing ownership creates admin work for the HOA.
+Records get updated, access credentials get reissued, welcome packets go out.
+The fee covers those costs.

 What It Actually Covers